urmzd/barter_trader/README.md

 ---

 ### NOTES:
-- Navigation should be handled in View Model
 - Use Resource to determine if error has occured
-- Use Event Handler for toasts and other UI RELATED tasks
+- Use Event Handler for toasts, navigation and other UI RELATED tasks